 - Select dates that are to be closed to arrivals.

 - Apply deposits and guarantees to the last night of stay.

-During low demand periods, as indicated by the forecasts, the management would use the following tactics:
+While low demand periods, as indicated by the forecasts, the management would use the following tactics,

 - Sell value and benefits like spa treatments.

 - Keep discount categories like advance purchase rates, and corporate rates open.

 - Encourage upgrades.